guotong1988/guotong1988.github.io/research/_posts/2022-08-01-relabel-by-pattern.md

 ### 5. Discussion

 The similar search method can also apply to quality inspection of the human-labeled dataset: We get a human-labeled dataset, and then we check and find a small set of error-labeled data.
 Then we search more similar data of error-labeled data for human to correct them, so that it can reduce the range of human-labeled dataset to check and correct.

+#### 5.1 Motivation

+Take text classification as example, if the model predicted result is wrong for a new input data.
+Then the new data's most similar data in the training dataset must be wrong.

 ### 6. Conclusion